 - Copyright holders allow users to “copy, use, distribute, transmit and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship…” in the case of journals.

-Whilst the CC BY license is most compatible with the above definition of open-access and is strongly encouraged by OASPA, our membership criteria for journals publishers permit the use of the non-commercial restriction where there are compelling reasons to do so.
-Books publishers who are members of OASPA shall also strive to adhere as much as possible to the reuse principles above.
+Whilst the CC BY license is most compatible with the above definition of open-access and is strongly encouraged by OASPA, our membership criteria for journals permit the use of the non-commercial restriction where there are compelling reasons to do so.
+Books who are members of OASPA shall also strive to adhere as much as possible to the reuse principles above.
 OASPA recognises, however, that in some fields the application of the most liberal licenses may be difficult and as such other licensing practices may be considered acceptable.

 - OASPA recommends that authors should be required to retain copyright for outputs which are open access at the time of publication.